-- To provide a networking platform for exhibitors at all levels to interact - To showcase goods and services produced by SMMEs within the uThukela
+- To provide a networking platform for exhibitors at all levels to interact - To showcase goods and services produced by SMMEs within the uThukela.

-- To provide information on opportunities available for SMMEs in the private sector, parastatals and government - To display various departments and private sector institutions within uThukela which are of assistance to SMMEs and the public alike - To ensure that exhibitors are able to establish strong sustainable business linkages with other well established companies
+- To provide information on opportunities available for SMMEs in the private sector, parastatals, and government - To display various departments and private sector institutions within uThukela which are of assistance to SMMEs and the public alike. - To ensure that exhibitors can establish strong sustainable business linkages with other wellestablished companies.